methacholine challenge test overview and practice questions

 13. When is a mannitol test indicated?

-A patient has cough after exertion and spirometry and lung volumes are normal.
+When a patient has a cough after exertion and their spirometry and lung volumes are normal.

 14. A patient should not do vigorous exercise for four hours before what test?